omkarfadtare965/CodeChef/README.md

 - ___AI Assistance:___ In this stage, AI helps humans by providing insights or suggestions.
 For example, when inspecting a smartphone, an AI might highlight areas with scratches to guide the human inspector to those spots but the final decision is still made by the human.
 - ___Partial automation:___ In this case, the learning algorithm makes decisions when it is confident(e.g., determining if a product is defective or not).
 If the algorithm is unsure, the decision is referred to a human.
 - ___Full automation:___ The learning algorithm handles every decision without human intervention.
 - In many real-world deployments, we begin with Human-only decisions and gradually shift towards Full automation as confidence grows.
-The level of automation chosen depends on the performance of the AI and the use-case.
+The level of automation chosen depends on the performance of the AI and the use case.
 For example, in healthcare, you might stop at partial automation where AI assists doctors rather than making all decisions.
 - AI Assistance and Partial Automation are both examples of "human-in-the-loop" systems, where humans remain involved in the decision-making process

   ![image](https://github.com/user-attachments/assets/28a4375e-9fb5-4577-ae23-86f2608f53e5)